Brittanysacha/Mini-Project/README.md

 In the feature engineering phase, several transformations were applied.
 Log transformations were performed on certain variables to normalize their distributions and handle skewness.
 Additionally, income variables were combined to create a comprehensive measure of total income.
 The loan term was transformed into three categories: short-term (less than 5 years), medium-term (5-10 years), and long-term (10 years or more).

 ### Model Building
-Moving on to model building, a random forest classifier was selected as the predictive model.
-This ensemble learning method utilizes multiple decision trees to make accurate predictions.
+For model building, a random forest classifier was selected as the predictive model.
+This ensemble learning method utilised multiple decision trees to make accurate predictions.

 ### Model Testing
-Finally, in the model testing stage, a pipeline was constructed to streamline the data preprocessing and modeling steps.
+In the model testing stage, a pipeline was constructed to streamline the data preprocessing and modeling steps.
 The pipeline was evaluated to assess its performance in accurately predicting the probability of a loan being approved or not approved.

 ### Building the Flask Application

 The Flask application was developed to provide an interface for loan prediction based on user input.
-The application utilizes the Flask framework and includes routes to handle different endpoints.
-The necessary models and preprocessing steps are loaded into the application using the `joblib` library.
+The application utilised the Flask framework and included routes to handle different endpoints.
+The necessary models and preprocessing steps were loaded into the application using the `joblib` library.
 The `model_columns` file ensures that the input data aligns correctly with the model's feature columns.

-The `/predict.html` route renders an HTML form that allows users to input loan prediction parameters.
+The `/predict.html` route rendered an HTML form that allows users to input loan prediction parameters.
 When the form is submitted, it makes a GET request to the `/predict` endpoint.

 The `/predict` endpoint handles both GET and POST requests.
 It retrieves the loan prediction parameters from the request and creates a query DataFrame.
 The query DataFrame is then transformed to match the model's feature columns.
 The loan prediction is generated using the loaded model, and the result is returned as a JSON response.

 ### Building the HTML Portal

-The HTML portal, named `predict.html`, provides a user-friendly form for inputting loan prediction parameters.
+To try and provide a means to allow access to the form entry more directly, I attempted to build a HTML portal, named `predict.html`.
+This portal provides a user-friendly form for inputting loan prediction parameters.
 It uses HTML and JavaScript to collect user input and send AJAX requests to the Flask API endpoint.

 The form allows users to input various loan prediction parameters such as gender, marital status, education, income, loan amount, and credit history.
 When the form is submitted, an AJAX request is sent to the `/predict` endpoint, passing the input data as query parameters.

-The response from the API is displayed on the web page, showing the predicted loan approval status.
-The portal also includes a footer section that provides a list of accepted inputs for each parameter.
+The intention behind this portal was to make sure a response from the API was displayed on the web page when hitting submit, showing the predicted loan approval status.
+The portal also included a footer section that provides a list of accepted inputs for each parameter.
+Further steps would need to be taken to connect the AWS instance to the HTML portal.

 ![HTML](https://github.com/Brittanysacha/Mini-Project/blob/master/images/HTML%20Preview.png)

 ### API Documentation

+I further created an API documentation [markdown](https://github.com/Brittanysacha/Mini-Project/blob/master/templates/AWS_API_Loan.md).
 The Loan Prediction API provides functionality for predicting loan approval based on user input.
 It includes two endpoints: `/predict` for handling loan prediction requests and `/predict.html` for rendering the loan prediction form.

-The `/predict` endpoint accepts GET and POST requests.
-For GET requests, the loan prediction parameters are passed as query parameters.
-For POST requests, the parameters are included in the JSON payload.

 To make a loan prediction, the API requires input parameters such as gender, marital status, dependents, education, income, loan amount, loan term, credit history, property area, and loan term category.

-Detailed documentation for the Loan Prediction API can be found in the `AWS_API_Loan.md` file in the project repository.

 ## Results/Demo

-### Important Features
+### Local and AWS Deployment

 To test the API, various loan prediction scenarios were executed using curl commands.
 The results showed the predicted loan approval status for different input combinations.